If you knew me 10 years ago when we divorced, you wouldn’t think me and my ex would ever be caught dead in the same room.

 It was humbling.
 But, oh so freeing.

-And it all started from one tiny baby step of faith and obedience.
+And it all started from one tiny baby step of faith.

 I don’t know what God has done on my ex’s end.
 I can’t speak to that.